-SATA Drives: You do not need to access the inside of the chassis or remove power to replace or swap SATA drives.
+You do not need to access the inside of the chassis or remove power to replace or swap SATA drives.
 Proceed to the next step for instructions.

-Note: You must use 2.5" drives in the SuperServer 2027R-AR24.
+Note: You must use 2.5" drives in the 2027R-AR24NV.

-The server supports 24 hot-swappable hard drives.
-Only enterprise level SATA HDDs are recommended for use.
+The chassis supports 24 hot-swappable hard drives.
+Only enterprise level SATA HDDs are recommended for use in the system.